-Patent searching and analysis have proven their utility in taking strategic business decisions, new acquisitions, exploring new geographies, and others.
-With patent data increasing at an unprecedented rate, precision patent searching and analysis has become a necessity.
+Patent searching and analysis have proven their utility in taking strategic business decisions, making new acquisitions, exploring new geographies, and others.
+With patent data increasing at an unprecedented rate, precision patent searching and analysis have become a necessity.
 There are no set methods for patent searching and insight mining, but here are some of the most common ways to approach them:

 Classification-based patent search is the most common and efficient patent search method.
 Classifications are standardized and globally acknowledged across global patent offices.
 Classification-based search comes across as one of the most reliable and widely acknowledged methods.
 This search strategy is particularly effective in patent spaces from various countries where precise translations are necessary, which keyword-based searches typically do not provide.

 - The US Classification System (USPC)

 - Japan’s F-Term

 ECLA is a former patent classification system of the European Patent Office (EPO).
 ECLA has now been replaced by the Cooperative Patent Classification (CPC) system, which has been jointly developed by the EPO and USPTO.
 CPC, primarily used in the US and Europe, is a combination of ECLA and USPTO models and is also a superset of IPC classifications.
 Each of these models has its own unique advantages and provides organized ways to conduct a patent search.